ljy0401/CPSC210-Project/README.md

 new restaurant, and whether you want to visit it again.
 - As a user, I want to be able to view a subset of restaurant reviews of my choice from the `RestaurantReviewList`.
 For example, I want to view all restaurants that I want to go again;
-I want to view all restaurants that have a rating of at least some number.
+I want to view all restaurants that have a rating with at least some points.
 - As a user, I want to be able to remove the review information of a closed restaurant from my `RestaurantReviewList`.
 - As a user, I want to be able to update the review information of a restaurant after I revisit a specific restaurant.
-- As a user, I want to be able to visualize the distribution of my rating scores (on a scale of 5) from all restaurants I have visited in the history (not the main focus in early phases, will save this user story until later phases).